OriginalJohann/FabuBox/README.md

 1. Save your creatures by clicking on the three dots next to the rendered statblock
 2. For saving space convert all your images to .webp-format
 3. Feel free to use statblocks exported from https://fabula-ultima-helper.web.app/
-4. If you don't like my way of making maps, I can recommend the Leaflet-plugin (https://github.com/javalent/obsidian-leaflet) for making better maps
+4. If you don't like my way of making maps, I can recommend the Leaflet-plugin (https://github.com/javalent/obsidian-leaflet) for creating better and more interactive ones
 5. For drawing on a canvas use the Excalidraw-plugin (https://github.com/zsviczian/obsidian-excalidraw-plugin)

+***

 Fabula Ultima is a award winning TTRPG made by Emanuele Galleto published by Need Games (https://www.needgames.it/fabula-ultima-en/)